Partner Incentives – Different Types to Consider

 – Partner’s Field Marketing Capability: all partners, regardless of whether the partners have field marketing capability.
 This is because the fund’s uses are much broader.

 Make Ease of Doing Business a priority with automation.
 Discover how market leading vendors automate and manage their MDF programs.

-Rebates are paid to partners that have achieved a pre-determined and agreed target within a stipulated period, with targets depending on the vendor’s channel objectives.
-These include revenue or unit target, new customers, new market penetration, incremental business, deal registration, attach ratio target, customer retention, specific objective attainment, and many more.
-Therefore, rebates are very flexible in the sense they can be used to drive different business outcomes.
-In addition, they can be revised every year to align with the company’s overarching goals.
-Once a target is met, the partner should receive the rebate within a specific timeframe (e.g. a quarterly payout).
-The target and timeline should be mutually agreed as part of the business planning process, documented and acknowledged, together with the payment cycle, terms and conditions laid out.
+Rebates are paid to partners who achieve a pre-determined and agreed target within a stipulated period.
+With targets depending on the vendor’s channel objectives.
+For example, revenue or unit target, new customers, new market penetration, incremental business, deal registration, attach ratio target, customer retention, specific objective attainment, and many more.
+As such rebates are very flexible in the sense of driving different business outcomes.
+In addition, they can be revisable yearly to align with the company’s overarching goals.
+The partner should receive the rebate within a specific timeframe (e.g. a quarterly payout), on meeting their target.
+The target and timeline should be mutually agreeable as part of the business planning process.

 – Partner Types: all partner types.
 However, transactional partners that are opportunistic are less likely to gain from these incentives.
 Therefore having little or no impact on them.